-Hello, I'm Sharla and I am currently serving as chair of First Cov St. Paul's leadership team.
+Hello, I'm Sharla and I am currently serving as chair of First Covenant St. Paul's leadership team.
 My family and I have been members here for about 11 years now.
-One of the things I love most about First Cov is how we do community - with many partner organizations and with members from all backgrounds and walks of life.
+One of the things I love most about First Covenant is how we do community - with many partner organizations and with members from all backgrounds and walks of life.
 This place is busy, and while it can get hectic we move through life together in shared belief in Christ's sacrificial love for us all and a strong desire to share that good news with our neighbors near and far.

 I've been at FCC for 10 years, my current role is the vice-chair for the Leadership Team.